shebashio/bigbang/docs/guides/deployment-scenarios/quickstart.md

 1. [Install helm](https://helm.sh/docs/intro/install/).
 Again, if you are running on WSL in Windows, you should install kubectl using the package manager inside of WSL to install helm.
 1. Ensure you have bash version 4 installed.
 Linux and Windows with WSL users probably don't need to worry about this.
 For Mac OS users, install bash4 with homebrew or a similar package manager, the bash that ships with Mac OS is too old.
 Mac OS users will use `/opt/homebrew/bin/bash` whenever `bash` is mentioned in this guide.
 1. Ensure you have an account on [PlatformOne RegistryOne](https://registry1.dso.mil).
 You will need your username and access token ("CLI Secret") for this process.
+1. Install [the bigbang command line control tool, "bbctl"](https://repo1.dso.mil/big-bang/product/packages/bbctl/-/blob/main/docs/user-guide.md?ref_type=heads).
+This tool is used to deploy, check and modify your cluster.
+Follow the install guide to set up the tool.

 ### Build the Cluster